The Therapist’s Therapist

 Dr. Jim Mosher, PhD, ABPP

-Why you’re here.
+Why you’re here

-• Unmet needs you still ignore
+• Unmet needs you still overlook

 • Family roles that have become an identity